vmk1803/vmk1803/README.md

 ## Hi there👋 I'm Murali Krishna
 ### Aspiring Full-Stack Developer with intuitive problem-solving skills and having specialization in MERN stack.
+Getting started with Python and now with MERN stack coding always increased my curiosity to discover more techologies and implement creative projects.
+Currently working on React, Redux to improvise frontend.
+Backend Technologies which I love to work on, MongoDB, redis for faster data accessing, frameworks like ExpressJs, NodeJS for servers, API's.
+I like to write clean and effective code.

 <!--
 **vmk1803/vmk1803** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.